Monte Carlo Doualiya: Since 2007: Monte Carlo Doualiya

-At the end of 2006/beginning of 2007, the radio station changed its name to Monte Carlo Doualiya.
+In late 2006 and early 2007, the radio station was rebranded as Monte Carlo Doualiya.

-THEApril 4, 2008, the holding company Audiovisuel extérieur de la France was created under the impetus of the President of the Republic Nicolas Sarkozy, elected the previous year.
-The aim was to group together the activities of France's external audiovisual sector under the same company, namely the television channels TV5 Monde and France 24, and the radio station Radio France Internationale, of which Monte Carlo Doualiya was the subsidiary,.
+On April 4, 2008, the holding company Audiovisuel extérieur de la France was created under the impetus of French President Nicolas Sarkozy.
+The aim was to group together the activities of France's external audiovisual sector, namely the television channels TV5 Monde and France 24, and the radio station Radio France Internationale, of which Monte Carlo Doualiya was a subsidiary.

-InJanuary 2012, Monte Carlo Doualiya ceases to be a subsidiary of Radio France Internationale when it becomes a fully-fledged channel of the Audiovisuel extérieur de la France alongside Radio France Internationale and France 24.
-The legal merger of the group with its channels is effective on February 13, 2012.
+In January 2012, Monte Carlo Doualiya ceased to be a subsidiary of Radio France Internationale when it became a fully-fledged channel of the Audiovisuel extérieur de la France alongside Radio France Internationale and France 24.
+The legal merger of the group with its channels became effective on February 13, 2012.

-In 2013, the radio station launched its own website and adopted a new programme schedule.
-TheJune 3, on the occasion of Marseille-Provence 2013 and the opening of the Museum of European and Mediterranean Civilizations, Radio France Internationale and Monte Carlo Doualiya are launching a temporary bilingual radio station in Marseille called La Méditerranée ensemble.
-It broadcasts Monte Carlo Doualiya programs in Arabic from noon to 6 p.m., and Radio France Internationale programs in French the rest of the day.
+In 2013, the radio station launched its own website and adopted a new program schedule.
+On June 3, Radio France Internationale and Monte Carlo Doualiya launched a temporary bilingual radio station in Marseille called La Méditerranée ensemble.
+This coincided with Marseille-Provence 2013 and the opening of the Museum of European and Mediterranean Civilisations.
+The station broadcasts Monte Carlo Doualiya programs in Arabic from noon to 6 p.m., and Radio France Internationale programs in French during the remaining hours.

+In 2017, Monte Carlo Doualiya began airing in France for the first time.

+2019: Partnership with FAO

+In 2019, the parent group France Médias Monde (operator of Monte Carlo Doualiya) signed a cooperation agreement with the Food and Agriculture Organization (FAO).

+The partnership aimed to produce media content on food security, nutrition, and sustainable agriculture, involving the editorial teams of Monte Carlo Doualiya, Radio France Internationale, and France 24.

+2020s: Strong digital growth

+During the 2020s, the station focused heavily on digital platforms, including its website, podcasts, mobile apps, and social media.
+This shift changed audience consumption patterns towards digital platforms in Arab world.
+In 2023, the group reported an increase in digital engagement across its platforms, including YouTube and Instagram.